zhiiker/hypothesis-client/docs/publishers/config.rst

      This setting can only be set using :js:func:`window.hypothesisConfig`.

+   .. option:: onUserLinkClicked

+     ``function``.
+A JavaScript function that will be invoked when the user clicks a reference to a username in the sidebar.
+The username is passed and the return value is unused.

 .. option:: branding

   Branding lets you adjust certain aspects of the sidebar's look and feel to better fit your site's own look.